 Download and install SLD

-Go to libsld.org download and down the DMG.
+Go to libsld.org download and download the DMG.
 Then install the SDL2.framework into (in your root) Library/Frameworks.
-This is a library for cross-platform development designed to provide low level access to hardware such as I/O and graphics cards (many Steam games are based on this library for OS X).
+SLDL2 is a library for cross-platform development designed to provide low-level access to hardware such as I/O and graphics cards (many Steam games are based on this library for OS X).

 Download MAME/MESS for Mac OS X - 64-bit Intel